RetroReversing/retroReversing/categories/consoles/nes.md

 <div markdown="1">
 Have you ever wondered about how a NES controller actually works, such as the circuits and electronic components used to physically create it?

-  Well you are in luck, the Youtuber **Displaced Gamers** explains exactly how the electronics of the NES controller works and a few interesting facts along the way!
+  Well you are in luck, the YouTuber **Displaced Gamers** explains exactly how the electronics of the NES controller works and a few interesting facts along the way!

 He opens up the NES controller revealing the physical wires, traces (green lines on the circuit), rubber membranes and the 8-bit shift register (HD14021BP).